UT-Austin-RPL/deoxys_control/README.md

 pip install -U -r requirements.txt
 ```

-Q: We might want to read states faster than the control rate.
-The best
-way might be run another node and write states into redis buffer?

 ## Franka Interface - Intel NUC

 Franka Interface is the part which is supposed to run on NUC.
 Run this